Skip to main content

 Liquidation Incentive = min(Incentive Factor, Health Ratio) Γ— Change in Maintenance Margin

-Where the Incentive Factor is calculated as:
+Where the Incentive Factor is calculated from the market's LiqSettings:

 This structure provides larger incentives as positions become more distressed, encouraging timely liquidation.